sandeep-cloud-dba/sql-server-dba-labs/performance-tuning/ReadMe.md

     11. If there is any expensive operator first check "WHY IT IS THERE once clarified check is it really necessary"

+  # Question to be asked when evaluating the execution Plan
+      1. Why Strem / Hash Aggregate, Scan Seek etc
+      2. Is Input already Ordered
+      3. Could an Index eliminate the Hash Aggregate or Hash Match

+148